What Does 1 Samuel 16:7 Mean?

 Scripture with Similar Themes

-From the 1 Samuel Summary
+Unlock the full 1 Samuel summary

 Common Questions